 Thanks to strict anti-gambling laws, Texas offers only a few gaming options to residents or visitors to the Lone Star State.
 Texas is home to two land-based casinos and a number of horse racing tracks.

 Sweepstakes casinos look and feel like true real-money online casinos.
-They offer huge selections of games like blackjack, baccarat, roulette, and slots.
+They offer huge selections of games, particularly slots, such as progressive jackpot slots and classic steppers.

-Additionally, players can get free sweeps cash or coins by mailing in a request.
-The ability to get sweeps cash for free and with each purchase allows sweepstakes casinos to operate legally, even in states with strict gambling laws like Texas.
+Additionally, players get free standard credits on signup.
+You can also get free Premium Funzpoints by doing social media contests and by mailing in a request.
+In fact, the ability to get premium credits for free and with each purchase allows sweepstakes casinos to operate legally, even in states with strict gambling laws like Texas.

 Sweepstakes casinos can be an excellent alternative to real-money online casinos in states like Texas where the latter is prohibited.